 - Esophagitis: It is the inflammation or irritation of the esophagus.
 It may lead to the formation of ulcers in the lining of the esophagus.

 - Esophageal stricture: This problem occurs when the esophagus becomes too narrow, leading to difficulty in swallowing.

-- Respiratory problems: The stomach acid can irritate the lungs and the throat and cause other health problems, including asthma, chest congestion (due to extra fluid in the lungs), sore throat, persistent dry cough, hoarseness (partial loss of voice), aspiration pneumonia, laryngitis (inflammation of the voice-box that may cause temporary voice loss), and wheezing (a high-pitched sound while breathing).
+- Respiratory problems: The stomach acid can irritate the lungs and the throat and cause other health problems, including including asthma, sore throat, persistent dry cough, hoarseness (partial loss of voice), aspiration pneumonia, laryngitis (inflammation of the voice-box that may cause temporary voice loss), and wheezing (a high-pitched sound while breathing).

 When To See A Doctor?